 According to ComScore, the UGC Ciné-Cité les Halles cinema held the world record of spectators in 2017 with 3.27 million viewers.
 Located in the Forum des Halles Shopping Mall, it serves as a barometer for distributors on the day of the film release.
 The cinema programmed 492 films from 85 different countries.
 A sign of the vitality of cinema in Paris.

-Located north of the city and close to Carrefour Pleyel metro station, the spectacular Saint-Denis power plant was commissioned in 1933 to power the Parisian metro.
+Located in Saint-Denis, north of the city, a spectacular power plant was commissioned in 1933 to power the Parisian metro.
 It closed down in 1981 when production declines.
 In the 1990s, during the shoot of his successful movie Léon, Luc Besson noted this abandoned place and thought immediately of its transformation into a major center of film production in Europe.
 France is the leading producer of films in Europe, but so far, there was no studio to challenge other European studios, such as Pinewood or Cinecitta.
 The Cité du Cinéma integrates the whole supply chain of movie working.
 In the spirit of the original building, the Cité du Cinéma keeps an industrial soul that combines Art Deco and modern art.
 The Eiffel framework, the choice of materials and the historical elements of the old building contribute to the identity of the Cité du Cinéma.
 Cité du Cinéma pictures.

 Disney Studio is the third theme park near the city behind Disneyland and Parc Asterix.
 A must, it seriously suffers from the competition of Disneyland.
 Cinema lovers should visit this park giving full insight into how movies are madeThere are many great attractions at Disney Studios.
 We like very much Ratatouille, the newest attraction, the fantastic Stunt Show, the Tram Tour and the Tower of Terror.